Yeni Mosque, Mytilene

-The Yeni Mosque (Γενί Τζαμί, from Yeni Cami) is a historical Ottoman mosque in Mytilene on the island of Lesbos in Greece.
-It was built in 1825 by local governor Mustafa Agha Koulaxiz, the largest and newest of the Ottoman mosques on the island.
-The greater complex eventually included a madrasa, a mufti's rooms and a cemetery.
-The mosque functioned for about a century.

-In 1923 the Muslim population of Lesbos had to leave the island, and the mosque shut down and was left abandoned.
+The Yeni Mosque (Γενί Τζαμί, from Yeni Cami) is a former mosque in partial ruins, located in Mytilene on the island of Lesbos, in the North Aegean region of Greece.
+It was built in 1825 by local governor Mustafa Agha Koulaxiz, the largest and newest of the Ottoman era mosques on the island.
+The greater complex eventually included a madrasa, mufti's rooms, and a cemetery.
+In 1923, following the Balkan Wars, the Muslim population left Lesbos, and the mosque was abandoned.
 Over the decades it accumulated significant wear resulting in its roof collapsing.
 Some restoration works were completed in the early 2000s.

 Location

 The mosque is on Ermou street in Epano Skala, the old Turkish neighborhood of Mytilene, at the center of the old Turkish market.
 Epano Skala is located to the north of the modern city center and west of the old harbor.

 History

-Historical background

-During the late Midde Ages, Mytilene, the capital of the island of Lesbos, saw immence flourishment and prosperity thanks to the commercial activities of the wealthy Genoa fleet.
-It was conquered by the Ottomans on September 14th 1462 after two weeks of siege.
+During the late Midde Ages, Mytilene, the capital of the island of Lesbos, saw immense prosperity as a result of the commercial activities of the wealthy Genoa fleet.
+It was conquered by the Ottomans on 14 September 1462 after two weeks of siege.
 The Ottomans installed garrison and janissaries which formed the initial Muslim community of the island that would expand greatly in the following centuries.

 With the end of piracy in the 18th century and a new era of stability kicking off, the island began to develop and progress as economic activities rose up, with Mytilenaean merchants expanding their markets as Mytilene became an important port connecting Constantinople, Smyrna and Alexandria, the most important cities in the Ottoman Empire.